neurobin/oraji/README.md

 3. Otherwise if the  version number provided by default isn't correct, provide manually and then hit <kbd>Enter</kbd>.

 Note that the version number points to the jdk install directory: `/usr/lib/jvm/jdk<version_number>`

+###N.B: The uninstaller is only for the oracle java installed with the `oraji` script.